-\Online General education course; these may be taken in any order except when determined by prerequisite.
+Online General education course; these may be taken in any order except when determined by prerequisite.
 Science-based general education course

-\\BIO107, BIO222, and BIO223 will not be eligible for transfer credits and must be taken at Carrington College.
+BIO107, BIO222, and BIO223 will not be eligible for transfer credits and must be taken at Carrington College.
+General education courses must be completed for progression into the technical portion of the PTA program.
+Note: Course descriptions begin on page 189.